 The following may put you at higher risk of infective conjunctivitis:

-- Infection in your upper respiratory track (i.e. a cold)
+- Infection in your upper respiratory tract (i.e. a cold)

 - A course of corticosteroids